Sigismund Ernst Richard Krone

-Sigismund Ernst Richard Krone was a German naturalist, zoologist, spelunker, archaeologist and researcher born on 18 June 1861 in Dresden, Germany.
+Sigismund Ernst Richard Krone was a German naturalist, zoologist, spelunker, archaeologist and researcher born on 18 June 1861 in Dresden, Kingdom of Saxony.
 Having been the discoverer of the Devil's Cave in 1891, he explored and studied the endokarst region of southeast Brazil,.
-He was influenced by the contributions of the Danish naturalist Peter Lund (1801-1880), leading to the realization of several paleontological and archaeological discoveries in 41 of Iporanga's caves, which he examined between 1895-1906.
+He was influenced by the contributions of the Danish naturalist Peter Lund (1801–1880), leading to the realization of several paleontological and archaeological discoveries in 41 of Iporanga's caves, which he examined between 1895 and 1906.

 Life

 He was a descendant of a local traditional Saxony family.
 His father was Hermann Krone and his mother, Clementine Blochmann, was lieutenant of the Dresden Technical School.
 He began to study pharmacy in 1877, graduating in 1880.
 During this period, he also graduated in engineering.
 At the age 19, he joined the German navy and went on journey to several countries, arriving in the municipality of Iguape, Brazil, in 1884. where he worked as pharmacist, portrait painter, archaeologist, paleontologist, ornithologist, in addition to serving in a public office in the city.

 Among the works in which he engaged, there is the construction of the railway Sorocaba, where he served as engineer.
 At the docks in the harbor of Iguape, he worked as surveyor for a major agricultural company.
 He then established himself as a pharmacist founding his Farmacia Popular, gaining thus the esteem of the entire population and projecting himself in the local society.
-He married Thomázia Krone, being the father of Ernesto and Ana Maria Martins Krone.
+He and his wife, Thomázia Martins, had two children: Ernesto and Ana Maria.
 He was also the father of artist Olavo de Almeida.
 He lived in Iguape for 30 years, dying on 9 September 1917 to be buried in the municipal cemetery of the city.